-Echoing a sentiment shared by all those who love and care for the outdoors, Thomas spoke with both indignation and surprise when he told the story relayed to him by Bob McCutcheon.
+Echoing a sentiment shared by all those who love and care for the outdoors, Quality Deer Management Association writer Lindsay Thomas spoke with both indignation and surprise when he told the story relayed to him by Bob McCutcheon.

 Apparently, friends of McCutcheon had found the now dead buck near a pond on McCutcheon's property.
 While the property is some 350 acres, the big deer had found its way to water, maybe as a last gasp.

-“It hadn’t been dead very long, maybe a day.
+"It hadn't been dead very long, maybe a day," he told the QDMA.
 We checked for bullet holes.
 None.
-It didn’t look like it had starved.
-We thought maybe it had been hit by a car.”
+It didn't look like it had starved.
+We thought maybe it had been hit by a car."